 How you vote your shares depends on whether you are a registered shareholder or a non-registered shareholder.
-In either case, there are two ways you can vote at the Meeting - by appointing a proxyholder or by attending in person.
+In either case, there are two ways you can vote at the Meeting - by appointing a proxyholder or by attending the Meeting online.